gbif/hp-gb33/programme.md

 ## List of events
-Below is a list of all the events associated with GB32.
+Below is a list of all the events associated with GB33.
+More information about the venues can be found [here](https://gb33.gbif-staging.org/travel-accommodation#venues).
+A map with the key locations can be found [here](https://gb33.gbif-staging.org/travel-accommodation#map).

 Please read the information carefully before registering.